nerijusdu/vesa/README.md

 - [X] Edit templates
 - [ ] Button to hide/show env values
 - [X] Add labels to template containers
+  - [X] Show containers with this label in projects and templates

 Docker:
 - [X] View containers